 3.3 The Company shall indemnify and keep indemnified any Transmission Owner for any loss, damage, costs and expenses incurred by that Transmission Owner as a consequence of any action of that Transmission Owner pursuant to paragraph 3.1 (to the extent that the action was not required by any licence or agreement binding on that Transmission Owner).

-3.4 Where requested by The Company upon reasonable notice, SP Transmission Limited NGET or a relevant Competitively Appointed Transmission Owner shall provide such information and advice in relation to their respective obligations and rights under the Scottish NSLPAs and E&W NSLPAs as shall be reasonable to enable The Company to comply with its obligations under the Code, the Grid Code and the CUSC.
+3.4 Where requested by The Company upon reasonable notice, SP Transmission Limited, NGET or a relevant Competitively Appointed Transmission Owner shall provide such information and advice in relation to their respective obligations and rights under the Scottish NSLPAs and E&W NSLPAs as shall be reasonable to enable The Company to comply with its obligations under the Code, the Grid Code and the CUSC.

-3.5 Where requested by The Company upon reasonable notice, SP Transmission Limited NGET or a relevant Competitively Appointed Transmission Owner shall undertake such actions in relation to their respective obligations and rights under the Scottish NSLPAs and E&W NSLPAs as shall be reasonable to enable The Company to comply with its obligations under the Code, the Grid Code and the CUSC.
+3.5 Where requested by The Company upon reasonable notice, SP Transmission Limited, NGET or a relevant Competitively Appointed Transmission Owner shall undertake such actions in relation to their respective obligations and rights under the Scottish NSLPAs and E&W NSLPAs as shall be reasonable to enable The Company to comply with its obligations under the Code, the Grid Code and the CUSC.

 3.6 Where requested by SP Transmission Limited or a relevant Competitively Appointed Transmission Owner located in Scotland upon reasonable notice, The Company shall provide such information and advice as shall be reasonable to enable SP Transmission Limited or the relevant Competitively Appointed Transmission Owner to comply with the Scottish NSLPAs.
 Where requested by NGET or a relevant Competitively Appointed Transmission Owner located in E&W upon reasonable notice, The Company shall provide such information and advice as shall be reasonable to enable NGET or the relevant Competitively Appointed Transmission Owner to comply with the E&W NSLPAs.